GPII/common-terms-registry/README.md

 # Introduction

-The terms registry is intended to help people describing needs and solutions translate between the range of terms used to describe both.
+The Preference Terms Dictionary is intended to help people describing needs and solutions translate between the range of terms used to describe both.

-The registry consists of canonical entries and aliases from other namespaces.
+The PTD consists of canonical entries and aliases from other namespaces.

 ## Requirements

-To set up a development instance of the registry, you will need:
+To set up a development instance of the PTD, you will need:

 * [CouchDB](http://couchdb.apache.org/)
 * [couchdb-lucene](https://github.com/rnewson/couchdb-lucene)